PavanRangani/docs/docs/prd/task-search/search.md

 ## UX Rules

-- Search is available to all the users from the My Task, Group Task & My Chat page
+- Search is available to all the users from the My Task, Group Task, My Chat & Entity Task page
+- `My Task` checkbox is not applicable for entity search.

 ### Search input
 - On Enter key press, search is triggered